-Measure Description:

-Please describe in detail, the measurement tool that was used to assess this general education learning outcome.
-Summary of Results
+Measure Description: Summary of Results Please describe in detail, the measurement tool that was used to assess this general education learning outcome.
 Please give the two requested numbers below.
 If you teach more than one section of this course, please combine all sections together.
 How many students were assessed using this measure?
 How many students received a grade of 75% or higher on this measure?

-Measure Description:

-Please describe in detail, the measurement tool that was used to assess this general education learning outcome.
+Measure Description: Summary of Results Please describe in detail, the measurement tool that was used to assess this general education learning outcome.
 Please give the two requested numbers below.
 If you teach more than one section of this course, please combine all sections together.
+How many students were assessed using this measure?
 How many students received a grade of 75% or higher on this measure?

-Measure Description:

-Please describe in detail, the measurement tool that was used to assess this general education learning outcome.
+Measure Description: Summary of Results Please describe in detail, the measurement tool that was used to assess this general education learning outcome.

-Summary of Results

 Please give the two requested numbers below.
 If you teach more than one section of this course, please combine all sections together.
 How many students were assessed using this measure?
 How many students received a grade of 75% or higher on this measure?